Know the Laws: Virginia

 It depends.
 Generally, whether you can take your child out of the state for a short period of time depends on what your custody order says.
 The custody order may allow you to take your child out of the state, prohibit you from taking your child out of the state, or it may not address the issue at all.
 If you are unsure as to whether or not you would be violating your custody order by leaving for a short period of time, we suggest that you ask a lawyer to review the order and advise you.
 Go to VA Finding a Lawyer for free and paid lawyers.

 If you want to take your children out of state for a long period of time (i.e., move out of state), look to your custody order to see if it prohibits taking the children out of state.
 Custody orders in VA are supposed to include a condition that if either parent wants to move, s/he give the other parent and the court 30 days advance written notice of the intended move.
-The notice has to include the intended change of address, unless the judge says you do not have to provide your address.* However, the other parent may object to your intended move, especially if it would interfere with his time with the children.
+The notice has to include the intended change of address, unless the judge says you do not have to provide your address.* Note: You may want to get advice from an attorney as to whether or not you have to file a copy of the 30-day notice with the court, whether or not you should take any other steps to keep a record of sending the notice (for example, whether or not you should send it return-receipt requested), etc. Upon receiving the notice, the other parent may object to your intended move, especially if it would interfere with his/her time with the children.
 In that case, you may have to ask the court to change the order to allow you to move and to modify the visitation schedule so that the move will not violate the other parent's visitation order.
-For example, if the father has weekend visitation, you could ask that the visits be changed to the summertime if you are moving far enough away that weekend visits are not possible.

 Note: If you are in danger and need to leave the state to protect yourself or your child, you may be able to file for temporary emergency custody in the state that you flee to.
 Getting a temporary order will mean that you have legal custody of your child for the time being, but the abuser could be notified that you applied for custody in that state, which might make it easier for him to locate you.
 For more information about how to get this, see Can I get temporary emergency custody?
 Please talk to a lawyer before leaving the state if at all possible.
 Go to VA Finding a Lawyer for free and paid lawyers.